Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

 \textbf{Testing and Metrics}.
-We train SNNs with an $\epsilon$-greedy algorithm ($\epsilon = 0.1$) over $10^6$ steps.
-For each agent, we select the model that achieves the highest reward during training and report its average score and standard deviation over 10 evaluation episodes.
-To facilitate comparison, we also normalize the DTSQN and DATSQN scores with respect to the DSQN score.
+We train each agent from scratch with an $\epsilon$-greedy algorithm ($\epsilon = 0.1$) over $10^6$ steps, using five random seeds shared across DSQN, DTSQN, and DATSQN to enable a paired comparison.
+For each seed, we checkpoint the policy every 10{,}000 steps, select the best checkpoint by evaluation reward, and evaluate it over 10 episodes.
+All reported scores and error bars---in Table~\ref{table4} and as the shaded bands in Figs.~\ref{fig:fig1}(a,b) and~\ref{fig:ablation1}(a,b)---are the mean and standard deviation across the five seeds.
+To facilitate comparison, we also normalize the scores of DTSQN and DATSQN with respect to the DSQN score.
+Complete implementation details and all hyperparameters are provided in our code repository.

 \textbf{Performance Analysis}.
 Table~\ref{table4} reports the scores for three RL agents in seven games.
-DATSQN consistently achieves higher scores than DSQN, while DTSQN shows a clear performance drop in every game.
-These results support our hypothesis because the asymmetric design addresses the performance issues of ternary neurons in Q-learning.
-The improvement achieved by DATSQN over DSQN is likely due to the increased representation capacity of ternary neurons.
-We also note that the DSQN scores are lower than those reported in~\citep{liu2022human}, which can be attributed to two main differences.
-First, their first layer is non-spiking, which relies on floating-point computation and is less compatible with neuromorphic hardware.
-Second, we use a shorter simulation time window to reduce latency, making tasks more challenging.
+DATSQN achieves higher scores than DSQN in six of the seven games, with a mean relative improvement of 30\% (median 21\%), while DTSQN shows a clear performance drop in every game.
+These results are consistent with our hypothesis because the asymmetric design addresses the performance issues of ternary neurons in Q-learning.
+The improvement of DATSQN over DSQN likely comes from retaining the higher representation capacity of ternary neurons while restoring an informative gradient signal---the two properties that a symmetric ternary neuron cannot satisfy at once.
+We also note that our DSQN scores are lower than those reported in~\cite{liu2022human}, for two reasons: their first layer is non-spiking, relying on floating-point computation that is less compatible with neuromorphic hardware; and we use a shorter simulation time window to reduce latency, making the task more challenging.

-To highlight the performance gains of the proposed asymmetric ternary neuron model, Table~\ref{table5} shows a comparative analysis between DTSQN and DATSQN where the scores are normalized with respect to the baseline (the binary neuron-based DSQN).